Security Recommendations

 Virtualization: VMs, Plugins, Apps

-After configuring a VM (CORE VMs, SCALE VMs), disable any VNC or SPICE Virtual Machine display devices after the VM is configured.
+After configuring a VM, disable any VNC or SPICE virtual machine display devices.